-DAY 3: Chewy, chocolaty, nutty goodness.
+DAY 3: Chewy, chocolatey, nutty goodness.
 I didn’t have hazelnuts, so I substituted chopped almonds.
-They were really good, but next time I will use hazelnuts so that the Nutella flavor comes through stronger.
+They were really good, but next time I will try using hazelnuts so that the Nutella flavor comes through stronger.

 Love Nutella?
 Try this Pumpkin Nutella Bread Recipe!

 ¾ cup (1 ½ sticks) unsalted butter, softened

 ¾ cup of brown sugar

 ¾ cup of white sugar

 1 teaspoon of vanilla